themosis/documentation/models.md

 protected $primaryKey = 'ID';
 ```

 Each Eloquent models also expect that your database table handle timestamps using a `created_at` and `updated_at` columns.
-WordPress, in our case is using the `post_date` and `post_update` columns.
+WordPress, in our case is using the `post_date` and `post_modified` columns.
 Let's update the model to handle those columns:

 ```php
 const CREATED_AT = 'post_date';